 With a beautiful location by a lake that enjoys a dramatic backdrop of the San Bernardino Mountains, there is so much to do here—you won’t be limited to the Big Bear Oktoberfest.
 Request access to our complimentary Vacation Guide for instant access to top recommendations for all the best outdoor recreation, events, dining, and more!

 What Is the Big Bear Oktoberfest?

-Thousands of people attend this lively celebration each year at the Convention Center at Big Bear Lake.
-The 2018 Big Bear Oktoberfest begins September 9th and continues each Saturday and Sunday through to November 3rd, making this extravaganza longer than even the original!
+Thousands of people attend this lively celebration yearly at the Convention Center at Big Bear Lake.
+The Big Bear Oktoberfest begins in September and continues each Saturday and Sunday through to November, making this extravaganza longer than even the original!
 The Big Bear Oktoberfest is also one of the longest-running Oktoberfests in California, not to mention one of the most authentic, as it was founded 48 years ago by German immigrants Hans and Erika Bandows.

 There is no fee to attend the Big Bear Oktoberfest.
 Once inside the convention center, you can purchase beer tickets to exchange for, well, beer.
 Beers are offered in two different sizes.
 You are allowed to bring your own stein, though it is subject to the same ticket system.
 If you have a little too much fun, don’t worry.
 You can take the complimentary shuttle back to your lodgings.

 You can, of course, expect to find an incredible array of beers at several different stands.
 German beers, IPAs, lagers, ales, ciders, mini kegs, craft beer, you name it, you will find it at this festival.
 If this is your first Oktoberfest, you’ll want to know the difference between the different types of beer: